jerryc96/minesweeper/README.md

 # minesweeper

-A rendition of minesweeper made with WPF
+A rendition of minesweeper made with WPF as a learning project